reritom/Flask-Microservice-Tutorial/README.md

     └── continuous_resource_serialiser.py
 ```

 The serialiser takes an instance of the object and returns a dictionary with serialisable data types.
-So in our serialisers we need to convert datetimes into strings else we will encounter problems using jsonify.
+So in our serialisers we need to convert `datetimes` into `strings` else we will encounter problems using `jsonify`.
 Note as our 'serialisers' are returning dictionaries, they aren't serialisers in the truest form.
+There are some modules for Flask that can be used to define Serialiser classes based on the Model classes, but this doesn't work very well with the flexibility of our DAO.
+It also couples the database objects with their external representation, which is something to avoid.

 ```python
 # continuous_resource_serialiser.py